cocos-creator/docs-3d-deprecated/en/physics/physics.md

 # Physics Introduction

-__Cocos Creator 3D__ currently supports the lightweight collision detection system `builtin` and the physics engine `cannon.js` with physical simulation, and the `asm.js`/`wasm` version `ammo.js` of the powerful physics engine `bullet`, also we provides users with efficient component-based workflow and convenient methods of use.
+__Cocos Creator__ currently supports the lightweight collision detection system `builtin` and the physics engine `cannon.js` with physical simulation, and the `asm.js`/`wasm` version `ammo.js` of the powerful physics engine `bullet`, also we provides users with efficient component-based workflow and convenient methods of use.

 ## Physics World And Elements